Outer Banks Cuisine - A Sampling of Restaurants with recipesWelcome to

 • One lemon yields about 1/4 cup juice, one orange yields about 1/3 cup juice.

 • Lettuce keeps better if you store in refrigerator without washing first so that the leaves are dry.
-Wash the day you are going to use.

 Microwave Hints are also included in Seafood and Things from the Outer Banks

-For more tips call (252) 491-2403, or email info@chefdirt.com or order on line here!
+For more tips call (252) 491-2403, or email chefdirt@yahoo.com or soon order online here!

 • Outer Banks Cookbooks for Fish and Seafood recipes and Tips - Chef Dirt - Seafood Recipes - Napkin Folding Tips